vineetred/people/contributing.md

 The code of people will be maintained on two branches: `master`, which has the compiling stable code, and `dev`, which has the current codebase under development.
 For pull requests regarding code, please fork from `dev` and not `master`.

-All of your pull requests will be tested to work with the current codebase under `dev`, passed by an automated build system and then merged.
+All of your pull requests will be tested to work with the current codebase under `dev`, passed by an automated build system(Travis CPI) and then merged.
 Stable builds under `dev`, once successfully working, will be merged into `master`.

 For any doubts regarding the project or contributing to it, feel free to open an issue.